enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/the-tree-data-structure.md

 * A tree is a subtype of graph without cycles.
 * A tree is an undirected graph.
 * A graph is a subtype of a tree.
-* A tree can have more than one node.
+* A tree can have more than one root node.

 ---
 ## Revision